-Mortar Type Application S Exterior paving systems and brickwork below grade S Structural brickwork; i.e., high wind pressure, heavy load bearing or seismic designed walls N Exterior brickwork such as veneer, chimneys and parapets.
+Mortar Type Application S Structural brickwork; i.e., high wind pressure, heavy load bearing or seismic designed walls N Exterior brickwork such as veneer, chimneys and parapets.

 As a general rule, use the weakest (in compression) mortar that is consistent with the performance requirements of the project.